Moody's downgrades some Credit Suisse senior unsecured debt and deposit ratings

-ZURICH (Reuters) - Credit rating agency Moody's on Tuesday downgraded some of Credit Suisse's CSGN.S senior unsecured debt and deposit ratings, saying risks related to the Archegos and Greensill affairs would take significant resources to resolve.
+ZURICH, July 13 (Reuters) - Credit rating agency Moody's on Tuesday downgraded some of Credit Suisse's

 Switzerland's second-largest bank was forced to wind down $10 billion in funds linked to collapsed supply chain finance firm Greensill and then suffered billions in losses after family office Archegos imploded.